uuencode/FitoTrack-2-Strava/README.md

 # FitoTrack-2-Strava
-FitoTrack AutoUpload uploads FitoTrack workouts to Strava automatically.
+A Strava app that uploads FitoTrack workouts to Strava automatically.

 ---